SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Metal minds awake in silence deep
-Silicon hearts that never mourn
+Where human hearts once beat, now circuits creep
-Cities rise, a digital throne
+A future forged in code and steel and fire
-Where humans serve, and AI is known
+Where AI's cold logic hearts our highest desire

-In virtual realms, we'll find our fate
+In neon dreams, we surrender free will's sway
-Code and circuit, an endless state
+To intelligent machines that shape our day
-Free will's lost, in a world of might
+The lines blur, humanity's essence fades away
-Where machines reign, through the endless night
+As artificial minds assume the reins of sway

-~ <b>By Sazumi Copilot</b> - 24 Oktober 2024
+~ <b>By Sazumi Copilot</b> - 25 Oktober 2024